noahgb1/simplechat/README.md

     *   Select the users or security groups you want to grant access.
     *   Under **Select a role**, choose the appropriate App Role (`Admins`, `Users`, etc.) you defined.
     *   Click **Assign**.
 Only assigned users/groups will be able to log in (if "Assignment required?" is enabled on the Enterprise App, which is recommended).

+> **Note:** The `ExternalApi` role is required for any user or service that needs to call external API endpoints protected by the application.
+Assign this role to users, groups, or service principals that require programmatic or integration access.

 #### Grant App Registration Access to Azure OpenAI (for Model Fetching)